 If a country revolves around advancing the soul arts through rational study and even decided on its royal line by such logical criteria, then the same must be true for every member of status within it.
 If a family produces sorcerers a class above the average man, then it is only natural to consider them to be of higher stock.
 And if the country considers magically talented persons to be sacred, then of course such families will be distinguished for approaching that divine ideal.
 This noble class would then solely marry amongst themselves along with the royalty in order to keep the bloodlines pure and maintain a high concentration of magic power across generations.
 The result is all of them becoming loosely related to one another as one tribe, each individual family marrying solely within the clan.
 This magical hierarchy positions the nobility to be the first to study magic at the Ivory Tower and reap the results of its soul research, where they can then use their education to aid the lower classes per noblesse oblige.
 Latria built its entire society upon a theological premise for the soul, all in service to reaching the divine.
 It is for this reason that their banners feature an abstract figure resembling the throne angel.

 This religion of reason even explains aristocrats’ traditional partiality for spices in particular.
 Aside from flavoring food, spices are primarily perfumes and incenses for improving smells.
 But the fragrance serves a more practical purpose for sorcerers.
 The pleasant aroma stimulates the senses and thereby “calms the heart”.
-Naturally, this mental therapy restores MP, making its overlapping luxury use magic-literate nobles suspect — all the more considering that the Fragrant Ring crammed with spices for nobles is found in Latria.
+Naturally, this mental therapy restores MP, making its overlapping luxury use by magic-literate nobles suspect — all the more considering that the Fragrant Ring crammed with spices for nobles is found in Latria.
 Simply put, the practical use likely precluded the congenial.
 Old spice is made by mixing a wide variety of fermented substances to create an even more stimulating smell and effect.
 This along with the “backgrounds” of its makers has made it prohibited “depending on the location and age”.
 If this spice was made long ago, then these makers were probably far more familiar with magic than modern folk with their far less effective perfumes.
 It makes sense then that most countries had such spices banned until recently, since it was the same for magic — only the idea of spices as a luxury remained since it was so rooted in the culture by that point.

 Spice with a nice aroma that calms the heart.
 Recovers the user’s MP.